rubyomr-preview/rubyomr-preview/README.md

-**Our docker image is available once more!
-We are currently hosting the image from an IBM Drop account, which means we had to modify our <a href="#quickstartguide">instructions</a> a little bit (one modified step and one new step), but everyone should now be able to try out the Ruby+OMR Technology Preview (again).
-We'll be making some more updates to the license over the next little while to satisfy our lawyers, but the technology is still the same.**

 # Introducing the "Ruby + OMR Technology Preview"

 The OMR team has put this technology preview together to showcase how OMR runtime technology might be integrated into the Ruby VM.